 - Obtain vital signs (heart rate [HR], respiratory rate [RR], oxygen saturation [SpO2], systolic blood pressure [SBP], diastolic blood pressure [DBP], mean arterial pressure [MAP]), Temperature [Temp]; baseline value will be the measurement immediately prior to initiation of study drug administration.
 Attach 3-lead or 5-lead electrocardiogram (ECG) to subject and monitor continuously.
 In the event an abnormality is noted with 3-lead or 5-lead ECG, clinical significance of an abnormality should be documented, and the investigators will decide whether to add a 12-lead ECG. - Attach bispectral index (BIS [[Appendix 14.4](#)]) monitor to subject.
-Record the three most recent BIS values preceding midazolam administration. - Subjects will receive IV midazolam at dose 0.04 mg/kg, up to 3 mg maximum over 15 [ $\pm 2$ ] seconds at 5 minutes [ $\pm 30$ ] seconds prior to initiation of induction agents as premedication.
+Record the three most recent BIS values preceding midazolam administration. - Subjects will receive IV midazolam at dose 0.04 mg/kg, up to 3 mg maximum over 15 [± 2] seconds at 5 minutes [± 30 seconds] prior to initiation of induction agents as premedication.
 The midazolam dose can be reduced according to patient's age and comorbidities as per the anesthetist's discretion.
 The start and end time of midazolam administration should be recorded.
 The end time of midazolam administration will begin the window to start of IP.

-- Subjects will receive preinduction IV fentanyl at a dose of 1 mcg/kg rounded up to the nearest 25 mcg, up to 100 mcg maximum over 15 [ $\pm 2$ ] seconds at 2 minutes [ $\pm 10$ ] seconds prior to initiation of induction agents.
+- Subjects will receive preinduction IV fentanyl at a dose of 1 mcg/kg rounded up to the nearest 25 mcg, up to 100 mcg maximum over 15 [± 2] seconds at 2 minutes [± 10 seconds] prior to initiation of induction agents.
+The fentanyl dose can be reduced according to patient's age and comorbidities as per the anesthetist's discretion.
 The start and end time of fentanyl administration should be recorded.
 The end time of fentanyl administration will begin the window to start of IP.